 - adverse reactions to medications

-Viral bronchiolitis affects children younger than 2 years, but generally manifests in infants 3 to 6 months of age.
+but it generally occurs in infants from 3 to 9 months of age.
 A few risk

 - not being breast-fed

 - being born prematurely or born with a heart or

 - having a depressed immune system